aiven/devportal/docs/tools/cli/service/flink.rst

     --tables KCpuIn KAlert                                     \
     --statement "INSERT INTO KAlert SELECT * FROM KCpuIn WHERE cpu_in_mb > 70"

-``avn service flink job delete``
+``avn service flink job cancel``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Deletes an existing Aiven for Apache Flink job.
+Cancels an existing Aiven for Apache Flink job.

 .. list-table::
   :header-rows: 1